Garberchov/GARBER_INSTITUTE/Ongoing_Project/Sci_Fi_Novel_Draft_3/Chapter_Outline/Chapter_1_Outline.md

                 - Provide setting both physical and mental of the narrator, Leon Poten, the captain of *Matador* Basic Plot Points:
                 - Loading Cargo on *Matador*, Leon is going around the ship checking on every section, giving a feel to his opinions on the characters and generally giving his opinions.
+                - small internal monologue about how Leon believes himself unfit to be a captain
+                - speech on the entrance to the wormhole
+                - "oh shit" moment